-As a parent, the science of how parental influence shapes a child’s growth has always intrigued me.
-It’s amazing to consider the significant effect we have on their development and future.
+As a parent, I have always been fascinated by the science of how parental influence shapes a child’s growth.
+It is incredible to think about the significant impact we have on their development and future.

 From genetics to attachment, parenting styles to education, our influence is far-reaching.
 In this article, we’ll explore the research and evidence that highlights the ways in which parents affect their child’s cognitive, moral, and academic development.